Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Framework of relativistic viscous hydrodynamics

+In the following subsections we derive the equation of motions of non-linear perturbations propagating through a relativistic viscous fluid.

-\section{Hydrodynamic equations}
+\subsection{Hydrodynamic equations}

-The non-extensive version of ideal and first order dissipative hydrodynamics have been investigated in Ref.~\cite{Osada:2008sw} and Ref~\cite{Biro:2011bq} respectively.
-It is found in Ref.~\cite{Biro:2011bq} that in the $q-$ hydrodynamics, the main tensorial structure of energy momentum tensor remains same as the $d$- hydrodynamics whereas changes appears only in thermodynamic quantities and EoS.
-Here we use this observations and derive the nonlinear wave equation from same tensorial structure of second order IS theory, with thermodynamic quantities and equation of state from non-extensive thermodynamics.
-The fluid velocity field considered here is of non-extensive nature.
+The non-extensive version of ideal and first order dissipative hydrodynamics have been investigated in Ref.~\cite{Osada:2008sw} and Ref.~\cite{Biro:2011bq} respectively.
+It is found in Ref.~\cite{Biro:2011bq} that in the $q$-hydrodynamics, the main tensorial structure of energy momentum tensor remains same as the $d$-hydrodynamics whereas, changes appear only in thermodynamic quantities and EoS.
+Here we use this observation and derive the nonlinear wave equation from same tensorial structure of second order MIS theory, with thermodynamic quantities and equation of state from non-extensive thermodynamics.
+The fluid velocity field considered here has non-extensive nature.

-Relativistic viscous hydrodynamics is a useful tool to describe the space-time evolution of the fluid created in relativistic heavy ion collisions(RHICs).
+Relativistic viscous hydrodynamics is a useful tool to describe the space-time evolution of the fluid created in relativistic heavy-ion collisions (RHICs).
 Depending on the magnitude of the expansion gradient, the order of the theory is being anticipated.
-Navier-Stokes (NS) theory deals with first-order gradients of hydrodynamic fields, usually designated as the first-order viscous hydrodynamics~\cite{Eckart,LL}.
+Navier-Stokes (NS) theory deals with first-order gradients of hydrodynamic fields, usually designated as the first-order viscous hydrodynamics~\cite{Eckart:1940te,fluidmechanics_landau}.
 The solution of the NS equation is acausal and unstable.
-However, there are recently developed theory to show that the first-order hydrodynamics can be stable as well as causal~\cite{Bemfica1,Bemfica2,Bemfica3,Kovtun,Das,Arpan}.
+However, there are recently developed theories which shows that the first-order hydrodynamics can be stable as well as causal~\cite{Bemfica:2017wps,Bemfica:2019knx,Bemfica:2020zjp,Kovtun:2019hdm,Das:2020fnr,Das:2020gtq}.